andrewk10/AutoCompliance/docs/research/proposal/index.md

 ![Figure 1](assets/Figure1_1Edited.png)
 FIGURE 1: World Cyberattacks since the Appearance of COVID-19 (In Number of Weekly Attacks)<sup>[1](bibliography/index.md)</sup>

+With  the  rise  in  a  need  for  cybersecurity  comes  the  need for cybersecurity governance, but many industries and nations may find themselves struggling to comply with current governance  standards.
+Enter  cybersecurity
+governance  frameworks which are  effective  outlines  of  how  to  achieve
+cybersecurity governance  targets.
+One of the objectives for  this  project
+is to seek any relevant cybersecurity governance frameworks for a given organisation and automate the application of these frameworks to the organisation's domain.

+This rise in need for cybersecurity governance goes hand in hand with risk management, as sacrifices in cybersecurity implementations inherently come with elements of risk.
+Sometimes, within an organisation, sacrifices like this must be made.
+Inversely, a minor cybersecurity implementation may lead to a major deferral in risk.
+It's important to gauge and optimise your cybersecurity decision-making around this relationship and for this, risk management frameworks are more than useful.
+This project looks to automate the decision-making process and establishment of an organisation's relevant risk management frameworks.

+All of this is to be explored with a select few dummy organisations with the goal of creating a more general purpose implementation.
+As with any kind of industry, there are coinciding industry regulations at play.
+Adherence to these regulations will be done using any relevant compliance frameworks for the given organisation's industry sector.

+This project seeks to automatically examine any relevant cybersecurity governance frameworks, risk management frameworks and industry regulations and will form a layout of the organisation's cybersecurity GRC Requirements as well as an automated implementation approach henceforth known as the tool "AutoCompliance".

 ## Research Area
+Zero trust security for endpoints and clients alongside security automation are the core research areas of the project.
+Machine learning is to be used for the formation of organisation profiles.
+This project takes a look at how to automate the implementation of a programme of cybersecurity governance, risk management and compliance in any given organisation through the use of Distributed Ledger Technologies.
+Governance, Compliance and regulatory frameworks as well as numerous laws will be researched.
+These include but are not limited to; NIST, OSSTMM, PMMM, PMBoK, COBIT, ISO/IEC 27014:2020, National Cyber Security Strategy - Government of Ireland, NIST RMF, ISO/IEC 27005:2018, CMMC,GDPR, PCI DSS, ENISA Strategy, AT-101 (SOC2), ISO 9001:2015 and ISO/IEC 27001:-2013.

 ### Project Goals